Mealybugs on Aloe Vera — Identification and Treatment

 - 5

-Keep a weekly rhythm going for at least a month and a half.
-Because mealybug eggs are shielded and hatch in staggered waves rather than all at once, a single treatment round always misses a generation.
+Keep a weekly treatment rhythm going for at least six weeks.
+Mealybug eggs are shielded inside their waxy covering and hatch in staggered waves rather than all at once, so a single round of treatment reliably misses at least one generation.

 - 6